Total curvature of complete surfaces in hyperbolic space: Introduction and main results

 In particular, such a surface is complete with the induced metric.
 We will see that surfaces with cone-like ends have finite total extrinsic curvature.
 There are also examples of complete non-compact surfaces with finite total extrinsic curvature which do not fulfill $i)$ or $ii)$ in the previous definition.
 Condition $iii)$ however is necessary for the total curvature to be finite: the limit of the extrinsic curvature of $S$ at an ideal point $x\in C$ is $\cos^2(\beta)$ where $\beta$ is the angle between $S$ and $\partial_\infty\mathbb H^3$ at $x$.

 In the Klein (or projective) model, the definition reads the same, but replacing the word `orthogonal' by `transverse'.
 We will mainly work with the Poincar\'{e} half-space model.
 Unless otherwise stated all the metric notions (such as length, area or curvature) will refer to the hyperbolic metric.
-We shall use the words `smooth' or `differentiable' as synonymous of $\mathcal C^1$-differentiable.
-For simplicity, we will abuse the notation by identifying immersed surfaces and their image.